rickhull/hello-nix/README.md

 world
 ```

-OK, now we have direnv, niv, and lorri working for us.
+OK, now we have direnv, lorri, and niv working for us.

 ## Create Rust project